mw-hrastega/jenkins-matlab-plugin/CONFIGDOC.md

 ### Use the runMATLABCommand Step
 Use the `runMATLABCommand` step in your Pipeline to run MATLAB scripts, functions, and statements.
 You can use this step to customize your test run or execute any MATLAB commands.

-You must provide `runMATLABCommand` with a string that specifies script, function, or statement you want to execute.
+You must provide `runMATLABCommand` with a string that specifies the script, function, or statement you want to execute.
 If you specify more than one script, function, or statement, use a comma or semicolon to separate them.
 If you want to run a script or function, do not specify the file extension.

 **Example:** `runMATLABCommand 'myscript'`<br/>
 **Example:** `runMATLABCommand 'results = runtests, assertSuccess(results);'`